-Regarding the legal entities and the budgetary customers the management considers that the debt collection rates are materially constant and are not influenced by the changes in external factors, except in considerable negative changes in the entire economic situation.
-A factor that is considered relevant for identifying such changes is the Bulgarian GDP.
-Based on the official information of the Ministry of Finance as at the reporting date such changes are not expected.
+Regarding the legal entities and the budget-financed enterprises, the management believes that the collection rates are to a great extent constant and are not affected by the changes in external factors except for essential negative changes in the entire economic environment.
+Such indicator is GDP of the country.
+The forecasts as at the end of 2021 for the GDP growth in percentage in 2022 are for levels close to those in 2021.